Glossary of Terms

-Corequisite: Course you must take during the same semester as another course.
+Corequisite: A Course taken during the same semester as another course.

-Cognate: A specified course, generally in field other than your major, which you must take for your program.
+Cognate: A specified course, generally in field other than the major, which students must take for their program.

 Courses: Descriptions in this catalog generally show a course number, followed by the course name, and the number of academic credits shown at the right of the column.

 Credit: See academic credit.